MacDoland/technical-test-front-end-main/README.md

 ### Things I would improve

 * I'm missing a number of routes such as /turbines/:turbineID/inspections/:inspectionID.
 I couldn't quite find a way to reuse my components with rest-hooks which left me having manually create a component for each combination which just didnt feel right.
-I couldn't quite get it working but I was attempting to create a generic ListView component that could recieve a FetchFunction to call for its data.
-That would have dramatically cut down on the number of components to maintain and test.
+I couldn't quite get it working but I was attempting to create a generic TableView component that could recieve a FetchFunction to call for its data and is parms such as farmId and turbineId via an HOC.
+That would have dramatically cut down on the number of components to maintain and test I feel but I couldn't quite think of the right way to do it.
+My attempts at finding the right typescript type for the fetch function of useSuspense and passing in it and a param resulted in console errors.

 * React Data Client (Rest-Hooks) has a peer dependency mismatch an expects a lower version of React and react-dom.
 However lowering version breaks my tests so I did an override in package.json.
 If I had noticed earlier I may have went with a different direction however forcing react 18 does not seem to impact its function.
 (Thankfully!)